infotexture/ot-mkdocs-demo/docs/parameters/dita-command-arguments.md

 -   **--input=file -i file**

-    Specifies the master file for your documentation project.
-This argument corresponds to the common parameter args.input.
+    Specifies the main file for your documentation project.

+    This argument corresponds to the common parameter [args.input](parameters-base.md#args.input).

     Typically this is a DITA map, however it also can be a DITA topic if you want to transform a single DITA file.
 The path can be absolute, relative to args.input.dir, or relative to the current directory if args.input.dir is not defined.

 -   **--format=name -f name**

     Specifies the output format \(transformation type\).

-    This argument corresponds to the common parameter transtype.
+    This argument corresponds to the common parameter [transtype](parameters-base.md#transtype).

     To list the formats that are currently available in your environment, use dita transtypes.